Robertson graph

 In the mathematical field of graph theory, the Robertson graph or (4,5)-cage, is a 4-regular undirected graph with 19 vertices and 38 edges named after Neil Robertson.

 The Robertson graph is the unique (4,5)-cage graph and was discovered by Robertson in 1964.
 As a cage graph, it is the smallest 4-regular graph with girth 5.

 It has chromatic number 3, chromatic index 5, diameter 3, radius 3 and is both 4-vertex-connected and 4-edge-connected.
 It has book thickness 3 and queue number 2.

+The graph is neither planar nor 1-planar.

 The Robertson graph is also a Hamiltonian graph which possesses distinct directed Hamiltonian cycles.

 The Robertson graph is one of the smallest graphs with cop number 4.

 Algebraic properties

 The Robertson graph is not a vertex-transitive graph; its full automorphism group is isomorphic to the dihedral group of order 24, the group of symmetries of a regular dodecagon, including both rotations and reflections.